GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Record-by-record output
 -----------------------

-In the case of data and text tables, you may also consider the GMT_Put_Record_ function for record-by-record writing.
+In the case of data tables, you may also consider the GMT_Put_Record_ function for record-by-record writing.
 As a general rule, your program organization may simplify if you can write the entire resource with GMT_Write_Data_.
 However, if the program logic is simple